DM 822 – Mechatronic Systems

 Mechatronics is the integration of mechanical, electrical, computer and control engineering.
 This course deals with the analytical tools and hands-on experience required to design, model, analyze and control mechatronic systems.
-The course will develop the underlying science of mechatronic systems and show its application to the computer control of machines and manufacturing processes.
+The course will develop the underlying science of mechatronic systems and show its application to the computer control of industrial robots and mobile robots.
 This course is designed to introduce mechanical engineers to the subject of mechatronics.
 Engineers in other disciplines are also welcome, particularly if they are interested in refreshing their knowledge of microcontrollers and sensors.

 Brian Surgenor, P.Eng., Queen’s University, Kingston